SiriusAhu/FAST-LATEX-TEMPLATE/README_EN.md

     - Diagnosis: You may have already made settings related to `"latex-workshop.latex.recipe.default"` in the default configuration file.
     - Solution: Change `"latex-workshop.latex.recipe.default"` in the configuration file to `"lastUsed"` (does not affect use in other projects), or comment it out directly (may affect use in other projects).
 2. "Why is there no reference in the PDF file after I compile? (using `VSCode`)"
-    - Diagnosis: You may be using the default recipe provided by the project, "Quick Build", which does not include the `biber` call.
+    - Diagnosis: You may be using the default recipe provided by the project, "Quick Build", which does not include the `bibtex` call.
     - Solution: Just manually click and select the `Full Build` recipe in the extension bar to compile.
 3. "Why do I encounter compilation timeout issues when using this template on `Overleaf`?
 Isn't this a template that focuses on compilation speed?"
     - According to [this webpage](https://www.overleaf.com/blog/changes-to-free-compile-timeout), due to revenue issues, from June 2025, `Overleaf` has reduced the compilation time limit for free users to **10 seconds**.
 The first compilation may time out due to the need for initialization.